Krylov Complexity Under Hamiltonian Deformations and Toda Flows: Summary

 \section{Summary}

-We have discussed dynamical evolutions of deformed initial states with the use of the Krylov subspace method.
-Our definition of the deformations keeps the eigenvalues of the tridiagonal generator in the Krylov space unchanged and the deformations are always described in a form of Eq.~(\ref{lax}), representing a Lax equation for classical nonlinear integrable systems.
-When the deformations are specified as Eq.~(\ref{f}) with a power-law function $f$, we find the generalized Toda equations.
-It was shown in previous works that a certain kind of deformations leads to the Toda equations~\cite{Dymarsky20,Kundu23,angelinos25} for the Lanczos coefficients.
-We have shown similar results in a different way from a different setting so that explicit applications become possible.
+We have investigated the dynamical evolution of deformed initial states using the Krylov subspace method.
+In our formulation, the deformation preserves the eigenvalues of the tridiagonal generator in Krylov space, and the resulting flow is always described by Eq.~(\ref{lax}), which takes the form of a Lax equation for classical nonlinear integrable systems.
+When the deformation is specified by Eq.~(\ref{f}) with a power-law function $f$, the Lanczos coefficients satisfy the generalized Toda equations.

+Previous works have shown that particular classes of deformations lead to Toda equations for the Lanczos coefficients~\cite{Dymarsky20,Kundu23,angelinos25}.
+Here, we derive similar results from a different perspective and within a different setting, which allows for more direct physical applications.

-In principle, if we can apply the Lanczos algorithm for the deformed state to find the explicit solution, there is no need to use the Toda equations.
-Our method is useful when we want to compare results with different deformed states systematically.
-Some properties can be understood from the fundamental properties of the Toda equations.
+In principle, if the Lanczos algorithm can be applied directly to the deformed state, one may obtain the solution without resorting to the Toda equations.
+However, the present framework becomes particularly useful when comparing the dynamics associated with different deformed states in a systematic manner.
+In this approach, several properties of the dynamics can be understood from the general structure of the Toda equations.

-In fact, for the coherent Gibbs state, we can find thermodynamic properties of the corresponding thermodynamic system from the Lanczos coefficients.
-The saturating behavior of the spread complexity is shown to be closely related to a thermodynamic quantity.
+For the coherent Gibbs state, the Lanczos coefficients encode thermodynamic properties of the corresponding many-body system.
+In particular, we have shown that the saturation behavior of the spread complexity is closely related to thermodynamic quantities.

-The results from the random matrix ensembles also show that the behavior at large deformation parameter $\tau$ is governed by the fixed point solution of the Toda equations.
-It guarantees the order of the eigenvalues, which can be used to find the relation in Eq.~(\ref{kavn}).
-The Toda equations also determine scales characterizing the $\tau$-evolutions.
+The results obtained for random matrix ensembles further demonstrate that the behavior at large deformation parameter $\tau$ is governed by the fixed-point structure of the Toda flow.
+This structure determines the ordering of the eigenvalues and leads to the relation in Eq.~(\ref{kavn}).
+The Toda equations also determine the characteristic scales controlling the $\tau$-evolution.

-A possible application of the quadratic deformation is the Krylov expansion of the Heisenberg operators.
-To define the expansion, we need to introduce the inner product of operators.
-When the inner product is parametrized by a real variable, we find a flow in the parameter space.
-Since the diagonal components of the tridiagonal matrix $L$ are zero, the first Toda equations are irrelevant and we need to use the second equations as the simplest choice.
+An interesting application of quadratic deformations arises in the Krylov expansion of Heisenberg operators.
+In this case, one introduces an operator inner product parametrized by a real variable, which generates a flow in parameter space.
+Because the diagonal elements of the tridiagonal matrix $L$ vanish, the first Toda equations do not contribute, and the second set of Toda equations provides the simplest description of the resulting flow.